-You can determine if you are in a special hazard flood area or not by visiting FEMA's website - Try it!: FEMA Flood Map Service
+You can determine if you are in a special hazard flood area by visiting FEMA's website - Try it!: FEMA Flood Map Service

-If you have a home mortgage or are looking to obtain a loan, you will be required to carry a flood insurance policy to protect the bank's collateral on your property if you are in an SFHA.
-While looking at the map, if any part of a designated SFHA is touching your house, even if it is only a corner of your deck you will be forced to carry the insurance!
-In cases where it is extremely difficult to tell based on an online map, a licensed surveyor may have to evaluate whether or not your actual house is touching a SFHA or not.
+If you have a home mortgage or are looking to obtain a loan, you will be required to buy a flood insurance policy to protect the bank's collateral on a home in an SFHA.
+While looking at the map, if any part of a designated SFHA is touching your house, even if it is only a corner of your deck you will be forced to carry the insurance on the whole house!
+In cases where it is extremely difficult to tell based on an online map, a licensed surveyor may have to evaluate whether or not your house is touching a SFHA or not.

 And the rate is determined in a simple fashion; How high flood waters are anticipated to rise (base flood elevation) in relation to the lowest rated floor of your house.
 If you have a raised house, the cost of the flood insurance is obviously decreased drastically.
 If your house was built prior to 1974 or before your community implemented a flood map (Pre-FIRM), then you do not need an elevation certificate to obtain a quote through the NFIP.
 However, if your house was built Post-FIRM, you will be required to have a valid elevation certificate completed by a licensed surveyor in order to obtain a rate with the NFIP.
 In certain cases, an elevation certificate can be beneficial for Pre-FIRM houses as well.

 Flood insurance is an exceedingly expensive insurance to carry.
 Historically, FEMA's National Flood Insurance Program has been the only place to obtain the insurance.
 The program has struggled for years to just break even in terms of overall cost with the severe natural disasters we have experienced in the past years (think Irene, Sandy, Harvey, Irma).
-Insurance costs under the NFIP have been increasing on an average of 15% a year.
-By law they can increase flood insurance premiums 18% max year over year on households.
+Insurance costs under the NFIP have been increasing on an average of 11-15% a year.
+By law, flood insurance premiums can rise 18% max year over year on households.